 - Adding Shine: Toners can also add a beautiful shine to the hair, making it look healthier and more vibrant.

-- Enhancing Color: Toners can enhance the color of the hair, making it look more vibrant and rich.
+- Enhancing Color: Toners can enhance the color of the hair, making it look more vibrant.

 The Truth about Hair Damage from Toning